• Products

 To program the ESC using the programming card is simple.
 Move the red jumpers to the desired setting, power on the ESC.
 If connected to a motor, wait for the confirmation beep.
 If there isn't a motor connected, wait a few seconds.
 Power down the ESC, and you're done.

-Programmable Settings
+07 Programmable Settings |

 Programmable Settings - Breakdown and Explanation

+Here is a breakdown of what each setting is.
 For detailed instructions on how to change the ESC's Settings see How to Change the ESC's Settings (Programmable)

 *Underlined settings below are the default settings